ynput/ayon-documentation/website/docs/addon_resolve_admin.md

 :::

 ## Resolve requirements
 Resolve uses a separate Python interpreter (it does not come with Python itself).
 The interpreter needs to have installed PySide2 (or PySide6 if on MacOS) and OpenTimelineIO dependencies for Ayon to work correctly.
-Bellow you can find instructions on how to install them into an installed Python of your choice.
+Below you can find instructions on how to install them into an installed Python of your choice.

 - Resolve Studio 17 - our recommended version `Python 3.6.2`
-- Resolve Studio 18 - our recommended version range `Python 3.10.x` (in complience with Ayon)
+- Resolve Studio 18 - our recommended version range `Python 3.10.x` (in compliance with Ayon)

 ### Configuring settings for Python home directory